Skip to content

 High snow load roofing in the White Mountains

 North of the Notches, the roof problem changes character.
-Ground snow loads in the White Mountains and the high towns of Coos County run 100 to more than 120 pounds per square foot, per the state's official reference, CRREL TR-02-6, double and more what a Nashua roof is designed for.
-Granite State Metal Roofing matches owners of mountain homes, ski places, and north country capes with independent local professionals who build for those numbers.
+Ground snow loads in the White Mountains and the high towns of Coos County run 95 to 115 pounds per square foot, against a state ceiling of 120, per the state's official reference, CRREL TR-02-6, close to twice the 60 psf a Nashua roof is designed for.
+Granite State Metal Roofing connects owners of mountain homes, ski places, and north country capes with independent local professionals who build for those numbers.

 Load is the design floor, not the weather report.
-TR-02-6 assigns each town a ground snow load at a reference elevation and an adjustment for elevation above it, and the state building code (RSA 155-A) is the framework that puts those values to work.
+TR-02-6 assigns each town a ground snow load at a reference elevation and adds 2.1 psf per 100 feet of elevation above it, and the state building code (RSA 155-A) is the framework that puts those values to work.
 At 120 pounds per square foot, a modest 1,500 square foot roof plane is specified to carry the weight of a loaded logging truck.
 Every choice downstream, panel, seam, clip, fastener, retention, follows from that number.

 How the system gets engineered up